Spartabariallali/ansible_basics-/instructions.md

 - `Vagrant` [download here](https://www.vagrantup.com/downloads)
 - `Ansible` - This will be downloaded once inside the vm

+## Files that needed for this to work
+- ansible-playbooks
+- app
+- setup
+- vagrantfile

 ## 1. Download the contents of the repo
 - Download the contents of the this repo